dataiku/dataiku-contrib/salesforce/README.md

 * Debugging!
 Please submit feedbacks.
 * Support of another OAuth Authentication Flow (with a refresh token)
 * Write connector?
+* Report: support of other formats (summary and matrix reports) and asynchronous calls

 ## Alternative configuration